jeffspence/vilma/README.md

 ### Building an LD Matrix

+N.B. that in version 0.0.2 the file format for matrices with pre-computed SVDs changed.
+This results in LD matrices using up about half as much memory on disk, but unfortunately requires that LD matrices built using version 0.0.1 will need to be recomputed if the `--ldthresh` option was used.

 The LD matrix for each cohort is (in principle) a `num_snps` x `num_smnps` matrix where entry `i, j` is the correlation between genotypes at SNP `i` and SNP `j`.
 In practice, `vilma` will be run on millions of SNPs and performing computations